hassansaadfr/log-reader-mcp/README.md

 - Fork the repository and create a feature branch.
 - Use conventional commits for all changes.
 - Run `npm run build` to compile TypeScript sources.
-- Test your changes locally with `npx mcp-log-server start`.
+- Test your changes locally with `npx mcp-log-reader start`.
 - Open a pull request with a clear description of your changes.

 ### Project Structure

 - `src/` — TypeScript source code
 - `bin/cli.js` — CLI entry point (init/start)
-- `init-mcp-log-server.js` — Initialization script
+- `init-mcp-log-reader.js` — Initialization script
 - `templates/` — MCP config and workflow templates
 - `.github/workflows/` — CI/CD workflows